 Working at the Learning Commons is a great opportunity for UC students.
-Being a Learning Commons employee offers competitive pay, flexible hours, resume building, a part-time on-campus co-op opportunity (you can still take a full load of courses!), and a great opportunity to help your fellow UC students when they need academic support.
+Being a Learning Commons employee offers competitive pay; flexible hours; resume building; a part-time, on-campus co-op opportunity (you can still take a full load of courses!); and a great opportunity to offer academic support to help your fellow UC students.

 Working in the Learning Commons is a recognized on-campus co-op.
 This part-time co-op opportunity allows you to take a full semester of classes and set your work hours around your class schedule.